 If you would like help with SEO, or would like to know more about digital marketing in the form of SEO or one of our other services, then you are more than welcome to contact us for a no-obligation consultation.
 We also highly recommend reading Google's SEO starter guide.

-SEO is search engine optimization, which should enable you to be found on your services or products in Google search results.
-Optimisation covers on-page SEO, off-page SEO and technical SEO.
+SEO is search engine optimization to enable your services or products to be found in Google search results.
+The optimization covers, among other things, on-page SEO, off-page SEO and technical SEO.

-SEO stands for Search Engine Optimization.
-Several also call it Google optimization and SEO optimization.
+SEO stands for Search Engine Optimization, which in Danish translates to search engine optimization.
+Many people also call it Google optimization and SEO optimization.

 Because it's your shortcut to higher rankings in organic search results.
 That's why it pays to get to grips with search engine optimisation best practices.